-The pain in the labor market has its origins in developments in the US economy before the financial crisisIndeed, the labor market began to slow in 2007, well before the financial crisis was in full force.
+The pain in the labor market has its origins in developments in the US economy before the financial crisis.
+BB [Here is where we seem to be suggesting that unemployment may not have been caused by the financial crisis; I strongly disagree.]
+HM: how many jobs existed before?
+[PA this needs clarification].
+Indeed, the labor market began to slow in 2007, well before the financial crisis was in full force.
 As was discussed early in this section, the economy was likely poised for recession in 2006.
-Nonetheless, the layoffs and very weak hiring by businesses that were cut off from credit markets and uncertain about future financial conditions certainly made the labor market much worse.
+DHE [20-20 hindsight and not obvious.]
+[PA this also needs clarification/amplification][KH: I have serious concerns about this entire paragraph.
+Please see my comment in (30) about the two time segments of job loss.
+Please see my comments about “the economy was likely poised for recession in 2006.”
+Recommendation: Strike at least the first three sentences of the paragraph on page 27.
+If others disagree then we need to discuss this as the commission level.]
+Nonetheless, the layoffs and very weak hiring by businesses that were cut off from credit markets and uncertain about future financial conditions BG made the labor market much worse.
 In addition, as households began to pull back on spending (discussed later), businesses were further hurt, which led to further layoffs.
-This sort of downward spiral has generated extraordinary pain for American workers.
+This sort of downward spiral [KH: “downward spiral” confuses me.
+Isn’t that just a description of a traditional macro contraction?
+Also, please support: household spending à firms laying off workers.
+I know that net employment dropped tremendously.
+Did firms fire many more workers in late 2008, or was it a severe decline in hiring?
+Recommendation: Strike this paragraph or rewrite it.] has generated extraordinary pain for American workers.

 [More discussion of this particular crisis and the labor market: survey evidence that firms don’t want to hire in the uncertain environment; businesses are hoarding cash rather than expanding; discussion of government efforts to boost the job market.
 Additional regional effects.]

 This crisis has created some atypical problems in the labor market.
 For example, homeowners who are “underwater” may not be able to afford to sell their homes and move to where the jobs opportunities are.
 Selling a home when more is owed on a mortgage than the market value of the home requires coming up with additional money to pay the lenders, unless a lender is willing to do a short sale or the homeowner defaults.
 Measures of labor mobility, such as population movements across state lines from the Census, show that labor mobility has been lower in this recession than in previous recessions.
 [Will provide data.]
 The effect of this decline in mobility will be a slower return to full employment in the US economy.
 [Will show regional impact including a map.]
+[PA don’t know if regional impact referred to is impact re lack of mobility or unemployment generally.
+Both would be good – a national map with unemployment rates is a good graphic.][KH: I find the mortgage lock-in / underwater / decline in labor mobility / slow employment recovery story to be plausible, but if it’s true we need more than plausible, we need evidence.
+We can’t just assert it.
+Also, the word “may” is a red flag that we might not be able to back up this story.
+Recommendation: Let’s see some concrete evidence that backs up this hypothesis.
+If it exists, I’m all for including this argument.
+If not, we need to heavily caveat this and instead indicate that it’s a hypothesis that we cannot prove or disprove.]